mandiant/red_team_tool_countermeasures/CVEs_red_team_tools.md

-Prioritized list of CVEs that should be addressed to limit the effectiveness of the Red Team tools:
+Prioritized list of CVEs that should be addressed to limit the effectiveness of the Red Team tools.
+This is a recommended order and customers may make their own priorities based on their unique environments.

   1. [CVE-2019-11510](https://nvd.nist.gov/vuln/detail/CVE-2019-11510) – pre-auth arbitrary file reading from Pulse Secure SSL VPNs - CVSS 10.0
   2. [CVE-2020-1472](https://nvd.nist.gov/vuln/detail/CVE-2020-1472) – Microsoft Active Directory escalation of privileges - CVSS 10.0